Sole Proprietorships, Partnerships and LLCs Are Commonly Used Entities

 - Both spouses are true owners.
 If both you and your spouse are actually co-owners of the business, then you can make a special election to be treated as a "spousal" joint venture.

 The spouse of a sole proprietor will get the same amount credited toward Social Security as the sole proprietor does.
 Before 2007, a spouse had to file his or her own Schedule C or draw a paycheck to get credit.
 As a result, many spouses weren't accumulating credits toward Social Security.
 Now, both spouses will get equal credit from a joint tax return.

 Electing Qualified Joint Venture Treatment

 If you and your spouse each are active in the business and you file a joint return, you can elect to have the business treated as a qualified joint venture rather than as a partnership for tax purposes.
-The husband and wife can be the only members of the joint venture.
-If there are other individuals in the enterprise, the provision does not apply.
+The two spouses can be the only members of the joint venture.
+If there are other individuals in the enterprise (even other family members, such as children), the provision does not apply.
 Additionally, both spouses must materially participate in the business.